gaearon/flux-react-router-example/README.md

 npm start
 ```

+> You can lint the project with `npm run lint`.
+If you want to have also the [SublimeText plugin](https://medium.com/@dan_abramov/lint-like-it-s-2015-6987d44c5b48), make sure you have those dependencies globally installed (see `optionalDependencies` in `package.json` for the required versions.

 ### How I Classify Stores

 I tried to avoid some of the duplication I've seen in other Flux example, specifically in Stores.